AdobeDocs/campaign-standard.en/help/developing/using/step-1--define-the-resource.md

 ---
-title: Step 1: Define the resource
+title: "Step 1: Define the resource"
-seo-title: Step 1: Define the resource
+seo-title: "Step 1: Define the resource"
-description: Step 1: Define the resource
+description: "Step 1: Define the resource"
 seo-description: Discover how to define a resource from scratch.
 uuid: 0d5641b1-7b61-4b29-997e-a531f80d661d
 content-encoding: ISO-8859-1